PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:35:03
+Last updated: 2024-04-07 17:35:36
-Random Quote: Whatever happens next, it's not gonna go down the way you think it is. - Mike Ehrmantraut
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun